Things people say on Facebook Marketplace messages often make me laugh.

-And partly because people are just so damn weird.
+And partly because let’s face it, people can be weird.

 Things people say on Facebook Marketplace